Picture Books

 – Publishers Weekly

 “The repetitive phrases, succinct text, bold watercolors, and heavy black outlines combine to make this a successful selection for group sharing.
-Youngsters will enjoy being in on the humor created by a clueless adult and animal antics.”
+Youngsters will enjoy being in on the humor created by a clueless adult and animal antics.
+They’ll absorb a new word – and possibly an attitude.”

 – School Library Journal